Rural society in China: History

+Republic of China

+During the Republic of China period, neither the Beiyang government or the later Nanjing government succeeded in consolidating governance in rural China.
+Traditional rural leaders continued to hold power through economic means, interpersonal relationships, and symbolic resources like lineage.

 Founding of the People's Republic

-One of the major avowed objectives of the Communist Party of China (CPC) during its rise to prominence between 1921 and 1949 was the improvement of the standard of living of the average Chinese citizen, the vast majority of whom were rural dwellers.
-During the pre-1936 period, the CPC played a major role in transforming rural life in areas it influenced or controlled.
+One of the major avowed objectives of the Chinese Communist Party (CCP) during its rise to prominence between 1921 and 1949 was the improvement of the standard of living of the average Chinese citizen, the vast majority of whom were rural dwellers.
+During the pre-1936 period, the CCP played a major role in transforming rural life in areas it influenced or controlled.
 A major area was land reform, where control was taken from traditional land owners and wealthy peasants, and appropriated to the state, that is, collectivized.
 China in the early post-1949 period saw increases in mechanization of agriculture, the spread of electricity, running water, and modern technology to rural areas.
 However, by the late 1950s, much remained to be done.

 Mao noted that most benefits were accruing not to the rural areas, where the vast majority of Chinese still lived, and who were the ostensible focus of the revolution, but to urban centers.
 Identity card systems channeled unequal degrees of resources, including food rations, to urbanites and rural dwellers.
-The "rustication" of the Cultural Revolution failed.